 His grave was marked with a cross made by his fellow prisoners.

-After the war ended his grave was moved to Kranji Cemetery and\ the old cross was replaced with as new headstone.
-At the 2/4th Machine Gun Battalion reunion in 1990k, Tom Hampton informed me that the old cross, from Johnny’s original grave had been brought back to Australia.
-Enclosed in a gla\ss case, it now stands in the introductory gallery of the Canberra War Memorial to represent the men who died as prisoners of the Japanese.
+After the war ended his grave was moved to Kranji Cemetery and the old cross was replaced with a new headstone.
+At the 2/4th Machine Gun Battalion reunion in 1990, Tom Hampton informed me that the old cross, from Johnny’s original grave had been brought back to Australia.
+Enclosed in a glass case, it now stands in the introductory gallery of the Canberra War Memorial to represent the men who died as prisoners of the Japanese.